 Under the Act, it is an offence for a business to make false claims about products, services or prices.
-Enforcement bodies can take action against a business that does not comply with the rules – see ‘Who is responsible for enforcing the rules?' ’ below for more details.
+Enforcement bodies can take action against a business that does not comply with the rules – see ‘Who enforces the rules?' ’ below.

-Misleading or false advertising is advertising that deceives or is likely to deceive you, or distort your decision to buy.
+Misleading or false advertising is an advert that deceives or is likely to deceive you, or distort your decision to buy.
 An advert can also be misleading if it leaves out important information that you might need to make an informed decision.

 Examples of how adverts can be misleading include:

 - False claims made about the characteristics of products and services - for example, a product weighs 900g instead of 1 Kg

 - The price, or the way it is calculated, is misrepresented – for example, the product is advertised at sale prices but turns out not to be